strmlineapp-ux/agileflow/docs/design-system.md

 ### 5. Icon & Color Editing Flow

-This is a consistent pattern for allowing a user to change both an icon and its color.
+This is the consistent reference pattern for allowing a user to change both an icon and its color.

 - **Trigger:** A single, interactive unit composed of a primary icon button and a smaller color swatch badge overlaid on its corner.
 - **Interaction:**